groom playbook

 Reviewing the plan

 • Goal is sharp.
-The business goal in frontmatter matches the request, with no scope creep.
+The summary in frontmatter matches the request, with no scope creep.

 • Milestones cover the goal end-to-end.
 No silent gaps, no "and then ..." vagueness in the last milestone.